harish-raj-t/ML_And_DeepLearning/README.md

+# 👋 About Me

+I am currently building **AI-driven Agentic tools** that solve critical business challenges and **automate enterprise workflows**.
+My journey into AI began with a deep fascination for **LLMs and their inner workings**, which led me to explore and master them.
+Since then, **teaching machines to learn** has become my passion.
+I started with Traditional Machine Learning, gradually transitioning into **Deep Learning with a specialization in NLP**.
+I have further strengthened my expertise through coursework at **Georgia Institute of Technology**, completing:
+- **CS 7641:** Machine Learning
+- **CS 7643:** Deep Learning

+Now, I focus on **developing intelligent AI systems** leveraging **LLMs, RAG, and automation** to drive real-world impact.

+# 🚀 Professional Experience

+## I18n Keys Translation Automation System
+I developed an end-to-end AI tool automating the translation of I18N keys using GPT and Retrieval-Augmented Generation (RAG).
+This system:

+- **Handles translation across 20+ languages**
+- **Significantly reduces time and costs to company** compared to traditional methods
+- **Implements a comprehensive workflow**, including:
+  - **Preprocessing of localization keys**
+  - **RAG system preparation** with relevant context
+  - **Custom GPT assistants** for each language optimized for translation tasks
+  - **Rigorous validation** using both automated metrics and human verification
+- **Achieved 91% accuracy** through human validation testing
+- **Evaluates translation quality using advanced NLP metrics** (BLEU, COMET scores)

+## Test Case Generation Agent & Product Knowledge Chatbot
+I developed an AI chatbot powered by ChatGPT to automate test case generation, identify use-case dependencies, and retrieve relevant test cases using similarity search from ChromaDB.
+Additionally, the chatbot provides instant insights about the product by answering user queries.
+This system:

+- **Generates test cases dynamically** based on system changes
+- **Identifies dependencies** between test cases and modules
+- **Retrieves relevant test cases** using similarity search for efficient validation
+- **Allows users to ask product-related questions** and get AI-powered responses
+- **Significantly reduces manual effort** while enhancing test coverage and product understanding
+- **Preprocessing of test case data** for structured retrieval
+- **Retrieval-Augmented Generation (RAG)** for enhanced contextual accuracy
+- **Custom GPT-based assistants** fine-tuned for test case generation and product Q&A

+# 🚀 Personal Projects

 # **1. TamilGPT** - [Link](https://github.com/harish-raj-t/ML_And_DeepLearning/blob/main/Mini%20LLMs/miniTamilLLM.ipynb)

 **TamilGPT** is a **decoder-only GPT model** trained on a Tamil language dataset.
 It is optimized for Tamil text generation, utilizing a **SentencePiece UUM tokenizer** and a **context length of 16 tokens**.
 The model is based on the **transformer architecture**, leveraging self-attention mechanisms to generate text effectively.